ahmet2mir/ahmet2mir/README.md

 Hi!

-I am , an Open Source consultant (freelance) living in Paris.
+I am *Ahmet Demir*, an Open Source consultant (freelance) living in 🇫🇷.

 On the off off hours (after work, before geeking) when nobody’s looking: